jab/bidict/docs/learning-from-bidict.rst

   - If a :class:`~bidict.bidict` contains the same items as another :class:`~collections.abc.Mapping` of a different subtype, should the :class:`~bidict.bidict` compare equal to the other mapping?
-    (Or should it at least compare unequal if the other instance is not also a :class:`~bidict.BidirectionalMapping`?)
+    Or should it at least compare unequal if the other instance is not also a :class:`~bidict.BidirectionalMapping`?
+    Or should it return the :obj:`NotImplemented` object?

     - bidict's ``__eq__()`` design errs on the side of allowing more type polymorphism, on the grounds that this is probably what the majority of use cases expect and that this